DESEXPERIMENT/submissionData/README.md

 **SubmissionData > Weather Data** : It contains dictionaries for the weather attributes on each day of data collection in each city

+**SubmissionData > geojson Files** : It contains geojson files of the shapes of census tracts for each city of the experiment.